Student Achievement Data

 3. Licensure Examinations

-Appropriate to the Mission: The mission indicates “leading to academic credentials and workforce opportunities” which suggests that workforce placement is a priority.
+Appropriate to the Mission: The mission indicates “Through this commitment, the College prepares students for academic achievement and workforce opportunities while serving as a vital community and industry partner dedicated to fostering student success…..” which suggests that workforce placement is a priority.
 In the healthcare field, licensure is required for graduates of emergency medical technician, paramedic, and practical nursing programs to gain employment.

 Definition: National and/or state licensure examinations required to obtain license in order to work in the designated field.
 Emergency Medical Technician (EMT) and Emergency Medical Services Paramedic graduates must pass the National Registry of Emergency Medical Technicians (NREMT) exam to earn the EMT certification.
 Practical Nursing graduates complete the National Council of State Boards of Nursing (NCSBN) NCLEX exam.